stefaweb/Q17-Amplifier/README.md

 Q: Why no dc blocking input capacitor?<br>
 A: <i>Q17 first stage make use of an operational that have a C7=1uF capacitor in negative reaction . <br>
 This already make a dc block and we have a non polar capacitor C2&C22 in dc servo as well.<br>
-On other hand, If there is any dc at amplifier input you should look on your source and solved it.
-Do not try to “solve” previous stage problem by playing safe at the amplifier input.</i><br>
+On other hand, If there is any dc at amplifier input, you should look on your source and solved it.
+Do not try to “solve” previous stage problems by playing safe at the amplifier input.</i><br>
 <br>
 <br>
 Q: Why no voltage/ESD input protection ?<br>
 A: <i>A voltage/ESD can be made by using zener or reverse polarised diodes.
 The issue with this approach is that any reverse polarised p/n junction (diode etc) will have high parasitic capacitance modulated by voltage.
 This highly degrade amplifier performance.
 How to work around this ?
-Use a good Volume Controller as Maya by Vicol-Audio.</i><br>
+Use a good Volume Controller (as Maya by Vicol-Audio).</i><br>
 <br>
 <br>
 Q: Any amplifier need input LPF, otherwise EMI will affect SNR.
 Q17 do not have one, therefore it is poorly designed.
 Why Q17 do not have input LPF?<br>
 A: <i>People like to generalise.
 The world is not black and white.<br>
 An LPF must be designed such way that will not be affected by input impedance.
 This is not the case with a potentiometer.
-Does not matter how good this potentiometer is, his attenuation will affect LPF.<br>
+Does not matter how good this potentiometer is, his attenuation will affect LPF and therefore amplifier bandwidth at low level volume.<br>
 The classic way on how a potentiometer is implemented is that he offer constant input impedance and variable output impedance toward amplifier input.
-The down side is that, even you go for a high input impedance, at low audio levels input LPF is highly degraded.  with very low frequency transfer affecting amplifier bandwidth.
+The down side is that, even you go for a high input impedance, at low audio levels input LPF will reach audio band affecting amplifier bandwidth.
 This is translated in poor audio performance at low audio levels.<br>
 This issue was address in Vicol-Audio Maya volume controller that make use of an R-2R resistive network allowing constant output impedance with high input variable impedance.<br>
 Beside this, input cable parasitic capacitance together with high amplifier impedance is enough to form a HF-LPF.
 Output operational LPF at ~125KHz will clean any noise further.</i><br>
 <br>
 <br>
 Q: Why there is no super diode ?<br>
 A: <i>A super diode is usually made with a BJT, where his Vbe variation with temperatures is used to adjust output stage bias.
-Unfortunately this is highly nonlinear and will modulate, with Vce voltage, output stage bias.
+Unfortunately this is highly nonlinear and will modulate, with Vcb voltage (again reverse polarised p/n junction), output stage bias.
 While is very efficient, will highly degrade audio performance.
 I prefer to have plain and simple resistors, with no capacitor decoupling, between output mosfet gates.</i><br>
 <br>
 <br>
 Q: What about transitory power ON ? <br>